RMLio/prov4itdata-web-app/docs/REPORT.md

 In the PROV4ITDaTa components, no data is stored, only processed.
 The user can inspect exactly which data fields are processed by inspecting the [RML Mapping][RML-mapping], and how these data fields are processed by inspecting the [provenance data](#automatic-data-provenance-generation).
-All generated data is sent to the Solid pod, which is under full control of the user.
+All generated data is sent to the Solid pod, which is under the full control of the user.

 #### User Control